 An input capacitor is required to serve as an energy reservoir for the current which must flow into the coil each time the switch turns ON.
 This capacitor must have extremely low ESR, so ceramic is the best choice.
-We recommend a nominal value of $4.7\mu\text{F}$, but larger values can be used.
+A nominal value of $4.7\mu F$ is recommended, but larger values can be used.
 Since this capacitor reduces the amount of voltage ripple seen at the input pin, it also reduces the amount of EMI passed back along that line to other circuitry.